hpi-schul-cloud/k6-load-testing-template/pages/README.md

 # pages
-A collection of abstraction classes to keep the actual tests concise and readble.
+A collection of abstraction classes to keep the actual tests concise and readable.

 For example one could create a `homepage.js` containing a `Homepage` class that deals with all the code necessary to navigate and interact with the homepage of a website.